jmccormac01/Donuts/README.rst

 Installation
 ------------

-This package is currently pre-alpha and does not build correctly yet.
+This package is currently pre-alpha.
+We don't recommend using it just yet :)

 Contributors